dawitt2327/E-Student-Information-System/README.md

 # Student Information System
-This is a Simple Student Information System Developed While I was serving in the Company.
+#Student Information System Developed While I was serving in the Company.

 ## Features of this Project